 1. Do Not Fail to Notify Your Employer

-Under the Iowa workers’ compensation laws, the employee needs to provide notice to the employer within 90 days of the date of his or her injury.
-(Iowa Code Section 85.23) If the employee fails to meet that deadline, the employee may lose their right to pursue the Iowa Work Comp claim.
+Under the Iowa workers' compensation laws, the employee needs to provide notice to the employer within 90 days of the date of his or her injury.
+If the employee fails to meet that deadline, the employee may lose his or her right to pursue the Iowa Workers' Comp claim.
+This is the first on the list because it may be one of the most important things to know about workers' compensation.
 There are occasions when that deadline can be extended, but it’s better to be vigilant in providing notice as soon as the injury.